 WILMINGTON, N.C.
-(WECT) - North Carolina’s attorney general is partnering with WECT to host a town hall meeting on the opioid crisis.
-The open discussion will take place on Thursday, October 24 in the Wilmington City Council chambers from noon to 1 p.m.
+(WECT) - North Carolina’s attorney general partnered with WECT to host a town hall meeting Thursday on the opioid crisis.

-Attorney General Josh Stein will join panelists, including New Hanover and Pender County district attorney Ben David and Wilmington’s police chief, Ralph Evangelous, to have a candid conversation about the opioid epidemic.
-The focus of the discussion will be on prevention, treatment and enforcement.
+Attorney General Josh Stein was joined by panelists, including New Hanover and Pender County district attorney Ben David and Wilmington’s police chief, Ralph Evangelous, to have a candid conversation about the opioid epidemic.

 Stein has maintained his commitment to the opioid crisis.
 Two years ago, he took part in a similar discussion in Wilmington.

 That same year, his office helped draft proposed legislation that would set a limit on how many pills could be prescribed to patients.
 Governor Roy Cooper signed the STOP Act into law on June 29, 2017.

 - Addicted: Coping with an Enduring Epidemic

 - Addicted: Part Three - Road to Recovery

 - ‘We’re not alone’ - ‘Sesame Street’ tackles addiction crisis

 - Medication take back event features 19 locations in 6 counties